StevensDeptECE/GrailGUI/README.md

 ## Compiling

 - To compile with default settings, run `./build.sh`
-- For versions of Ubuntu with custom versions of gcc (such as Ubuntu 18.04), you must specify the compiler when the project is generated:
+- For versions of Ubuntu with custom versions of gcc, but did not set the default compiler with update-alternatives:

     ``` shell
     CC=gcc-11 CXX=g++-11 cmake -S . -Bbuild -GNinja